Entanglement protection in higher-dimensional systems: X-type qubit-qutrit entangled system: State-I

-The NOT operation ($\sigma_x$) is applied to the qubit, and $\mathbb{F}_{01}$ operation applied to qutrit part of the state (\ref{eq11}) at $p=p_n$ as in Eq.~(\ref{eq9}).
 The Fig.~\ref{fig5} shows the non-linear curvature in $p'$ vs. $p~or~p_n$ for ESD (red curve) and its manipulation (green curve).
 The manipulation leads to avoidance of ESD for $0\leq p_n \leq 0.0615$, delay for $0.0615<p_n<0.1641$, and hastening of ESD for $0.1641<p_n<0.6168$ as the green curve dips below red curve in this range.
+This can be easily verified through Eqs. (\ref{eq14}) and (\ref{eq15}).